danielblagy/Yelloger/readme.md

 	Yellog::Error(const char* message, Args... args)		// log a message with error priority Yellog::Critical(const char* message, Args... args)		// log a message with critical priority
 ```

+As args you can provide primitives and C-strings.
+Formatting follows printf format.